 Although it’s hard to think about making love when your head is pounding or you can’t turn your neck at all, there is a definite need to feel intimate with your spouse if just to feel normal.
 Tolerating chronic pain takes a lot of energy, and most people who suffer with it also suffer from chronic fatigue.
 This tends to drive a wedge between spouses.

 This is just a small list of some of the side effects of chronic pain.
 The psychological and emotional effects of chronic pain can vary widely from person to person.
-These effects are tempered by the sufferer's pain tolerance level.
+These effects are tempered by the sufferer's pain tolerance level and their resilience.

 The longer you deal with chronic pain, the higher your pain tolerance becomes.
 On the flip side of this, tolerance to pain medications also becomes higher, making it necessary to take more medication to feel any relief.
 This, in and of itself, can exacerbate the psychological symptoms.

-If you or someone you know suffers with chronic pain, seek help.
+If you or someone you know suffers from chronic pain, seek help.
 Contact psychiatrists, doctors or support groups to help you or your loved one prevent the psychological symptoms of chronic pain.